tigerbeetle/tigerbeetle/src/clients/node/README.md

     }
   }
 ```
-The example above shows that the command in index 1 failed with error 1.
+The example above shows that the event in index 1 failed with error 1.
 This means that `account1` and `account3` were created successfully but not `account2`.

 The `flags` on an account provide a way for you to enforce policies by toggling the bits below.
 | bit 0    | bit 1                            | bit 2                                   |